gzupanda/MCopyRE/README.md

-# EPTARE
+# MCopyRE
-This is the source code of the work EPTARE.
+This is the source code of the work MCopyRE.
 The completed source code will be provided when required, or the paper is accepted.